The “Invisible” French Manicure Is A Chic Upgrade From The Original

 What is the difference between the invisible French and a classic French manicure?

 The immediately obvious difference between the invisible French manicure and the classic French is that there is no opaque white tip.
-“Traditionally, a French manicure is focused on highlighting the tip of the nail with a solid color, most commonly a sheer nude base paired with a white tip,” explains Shelton.
-The invisible French, however, uses negative space where color is classically used.
+“Traditionally, a French manicure is focused on highlighting the tip of the nail with a solid colour, most commonly a sheer nude base paired with a white tip,” explains Shelton.
+The invisible French, however, uses negative space where colour is classically used.
 “The negative space tip is definitely more minimal, yet it’s also more eye-catching,” says Shelton.
-“It’s popular year on year, but even more so in summer with pops of color being used to outline the tip.”
+“It’s popular year on year, but even more so in summer with pops of colour being used to outline the tip.”

 AdvertisementADVERTISEMENT